openmpp/other/model-build/OncoSim/README.make-OncoSim.win.txt

-## Using openmpp-build image to build and OncoSim model variants
+## Using openmpp-build image to build and run OncoSim model variants

-To build and (optionally) openM++ model do:
+To build and (optionally) OncoSim model do:

 docker run .... openmpp/openmpp-build:windows-ltsc2025 make-OncoSim